iwhite-booth21/DoggyDatingDeluxeIOS/README.md

 ### Stretch Stories
-* [] The Botton Navigation will have a custom design.
+* [] The SignIn page will have a custom design.
-* [] The Signup Functionality will be done via button on Login page
+* [X] The Signup Functionality will be done via button on Login page
 * [] A user will be able to create a blog.
 * [] A user will be able to post their location.
 * [] Users with close locations will be matched.